Delayed-choice quantum eraser: Significance

-This result is similar to that of the double-slit experiment, since interference is observed when it is extracted according to phase value (R01 or R02).
+This result is similar to that of the double-slit experiment since interference is observed when it is extracted according to phase value (R01 or R02).

-Note that the phase cannot be measured if the path known from which slit the photon originates.
+Note that the phase cannot be measured if the photon's path (the slit through which it passes) is known.

 However, what makes this experiment possibly astonishing is that, unlike in the classic double-slit experiment, the choice of whether to preserve or erase the which-path information of the idler was not made until 8 ns after the position of the signal photon had already been measured by D0.

 Detection of signal photons at D0 does not directly yield any which-path information.
 Detection of idler photons at D3 or D4, which provide which-path information, means that no interference pattern can be observed in the jointly detected subset of signal photons at D0.
 Likewise, detection of idler photons at D1 or D2, which do not provide which-path information, means that interference patterns can be observed in the jointly detected subset of signal photons at D0.

 In other words, even though an idler photon is not observed until long after its entangled signal photon arrives at D0 due to the shorter optical path for the latter, interference at D0 is determined by whether a signal photon's entangled idler photon is detected at a detector that preserves its which-path information (D3 or D4), or at a detector that erases its which-path information (D1 or D2).

 Some have interpreted this result to mean that the delayed choice to observe or not observe the path of the idler photon changes the outcome of an event in the past.
 Note in particular that an interference pattern may only be pulled out for observation after the idlers have been detected (i.e., at D1 or D2).

 The total pattern of all signal photons at D0, whose entangled idlers went to multiple different detectors, will never show interference regardless of what happens to the idler photons.
 One can get an idea of how this works by looking at the graphs of R01, R02, R03, and R04, and observing that the peaks of R01 line up with the troughs of R02 (i.e. a π phase shift exists between the two interference fringes).
 R03 shows a single maximum, and R04, which is experimentally identical to R03 will show equivalent results.
 The entangled photons, as filtered with the help of the coincidence counter, are simulated in Fig. 5 to give a visual impression of the evidence available from the experiment.
 In D0, the sum of all the correlated counts will not show interference.
 If all the photons that arrive at D0 were to be plotted on one graph, one would see only a bright central band.